PrageethThilina/Retail-Shop-Management-C--Project-/README.md

-# Retail-Shop-Management-C--Project-
+# Retail-Shop-Management-stand-alone-project
-C# .NET MYSQL Project for Retail Shop Management
+  This project was done according to the client requirements using C# .NET MYSQL